MarcusWentz/HighWei/README.md

 Backend:

--Ultrasonics reading sensor data in python https://tutorials-raspberrypi.com/raspberry-pi-ultrasonic-sensor-hc-sr04/ but not with Node.js/Web3 communication https://www.npmjs.com/package/raspi-hc-sr04 .
+-Ultrasonics reading sensor data in python https://tutorials-raspberrypi.com/raspberry-pi-ultrasonic-sensor-hc-sr04/ but not with Node.js/Web3 communication https://www.npmjs.com/package/raspi-hc-sr04 or https://www.npmjs.com/package/pigpio .
 Might consider sending Tx in web3.py for this part if this continues.

 -Save gas with packing storage slots